Skip to content

 Step 3: Prepare the Masa

-Beat lard until fluffy, then gradually mix in the masa and broth until the dough is soft, smooth, and spreadable.
-This will form the base and top layers of the casserole.
+In a bowl, combine the masa harina, baking powder, and salt until well mixed.
+Beat the lard until fluffy, then gradually mix in the masa mixture and broth until the dough is soft, smooth, and spreadable—like thick hummus.

 Masa Steps